facile-it/rabbitmq-consumer/README.md

 The consumer loads the standard configuration file, located at `config/config.toml`, at runtime.
 Pass the `--env` parameter in order to load a custom configuration file, for example:

 ```
-rabbitmq-consumer --env dev
+$ rabbitmq-consumer --env dev
 ```

-This will load the file located at `config/config_dev.toml`, if exists, otherwise the consumer will fallback to the default `config.toml` file.
+This will load the file located at `config/config_dev.toml`, if exists, otherwise the consumer will fallback to the default `config/config.toml` file.

+You can also specify the configuration file base path with the `--path` option.

 ## config.toml
 ### [rabbit] section